-The Samsung Galaxy A51 boasts a sleek and modern design, featuring a 6.5-inch Super AMOLED display with a resolution of 1080 x 2400 pixels.
-The Infinity-O display design provides a nearly bezel-less look, with a small punch-hole for the front camera.
-The back of the device is made of plastic, which Samsung refers to as “Glasstic,” giving it a glossy finish that resembles glass.
+Samsung Galaxy A51 has a very attractive and contemporary design.
+It has a 6.5-inch Super AMOLED screen with 1080 x 2400 pixels resolution.
+The Infinity-O display design gives a nearly bezel-less view with a minuscule hole in the center for the selfie camera.
+The back part of the phone is made of plastic which Samsung calls “Glasstic”; the finishing touch of the plastic material is so good that it looks like glass.

 Performance and Hardware